Skip navigation

 • Move, assemble, and connect hoses or nozzles to material hoppers, storage tanks, conveyor sections or chutes, and pumps.

-• Observe conveyor operations and monitor lights, dials, and gauges, in order to maintain specified operating levels and to detect equipment malfunctions.
+• Observe conveyor operations and monitor lights, dials, and gauges to maintain specified operating levels and to detect equipment malfunctions.

-• Observe packages moving along conveyors in order to identify packages and to detect defective packaging.
+• Observe packages moving along conveyors to identify packages, detect defective packaging, and perform quality control.

 • Operate consoles to control automatic palletizing equipment.